|Type of Degree||Master of Arts|

 To earn their degree, students attend weekly online classes taught by Pepperdine faculty, complete intensive online course work accessible through an online campus, and provide supervised counseling to clients during four clinical rotations at approved sites near their community.

-- The program prepares students to pursue licensure as licensed marriage and family therapists (LMFT) and licensed professional clinical counselors (LPCC) in California.
+- The program prepares students to pursue licensure as licensed marriage and family therapists (LMFT) and licensed professional clinical counselors (LPCC).

 - The rigorous, values-based online curriculum prepares students to work directly with individuals, couples, and families in need.